SeraphicWolf/EnchantedNebula/README.md

 # EnchantedNebula
-A horrible Terraria mod that has random crap in it
+A horrible Terraria mod that has random crap in it and probably will suck!